pavitardua/acme-card-manager/web-app/README.md

 # LightWave ACME Card Manager Web Application
 The ACME Card Manager Web Application is a Single Page Application (SPA) that implements the User Interface for the ACME Card Service.
-The entire application is implemented in handful of HTML, Javascript, CSS, and image files.
+The entire application is implemented in a handful of HTML, Javascript, CSS, and image files.
 The files can be deployed to any HTTP server capable of hosting static content.

 The application must be accessed from an HTTP server. <em>It will not work by simply opening the files in a browser from the desktop filesystem.</em> There are a number of solutions available that will allow you to deploy the application to a web server, for example:
 + Deploy to a local copy of [Apache](https://httpd.apache.org/) or [Nginx](https://www.nginx.com/) server.
-+ Deploy to nn AWS S3 bucket configured for [static web site hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
++ Deploy to an AWS S3 bucket configured for [static web site hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
 + If using Visual Studio Code, use the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 + If using Node.js, use the [http-server package](https://www.npmjs.com/package/http-server).